claudiofsr/parqbench/README.md

 *   **Sorting:** Sort data by one or more columns in ascending or descending order.
 *   **Metadata Display:** View file metadata and schema information.
 *   **SQL Querying:** Search and filter data using SQL syntax.
+*   **Flexible Usage:** Can be used via command-line arguments or through the graphical interface.

 ## Installation